ker0x/cakephp-push/README.md

 # CakePHP Push Plugin

-Push is a plugin for CakePHP to send downstream message through services like Firebase Cloud Messaging
+Push is a plugin for CakePHP to send push notification through services like Firebase Cloud Messaging

 ## Requirements